joduke/ansible_for_vault/README.md

 This is a place to experiment and share ideas for integrating Ansible and Vault.

 ## Working with this repo
-In VS Code, install the Ansble add-on.
+In VS Code, install the Ansible add-on.
 Set the language for the playbook/yaml files to "Ansible" rather than "yaml".
-Install ansible-dev-tools with `pip install ansible-dev-tools`.
+You may find it helpful to install ansible-dev-tools with `pip install ansible-dev-tools`.

 ## Reset local Administrator password on Windows host (break glass credential rotation)
 Vault can generate a password according to a password policy.